e-gov/TARA-Doku/Testing.md

 | Authentication method | Login info                                                                                                                                                                                         |
 |-----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Mobile-ID             | **ID code:** 60001017869, **Number:** 68000769 / [List of all Mobile-ID test accounts](https://github.com/SK-EID/MID/wiki/Test-number-for-automated-testing-in-DEMO#test-numbers-for-automated-testing) |
-| Smart-ID              | With the introduction of Smart-ID+, it is no longer possible to use ID code based automated test accounts.
+| Smart-ID              | With the introduction of device link based flows, it is no longer possible to use ID code based automated test accounts.
 Please refer to [Smart-ID documentation](https://sk-eid.github.io/smart-id-documentation/rp-api/mock_service.html) for creating workarounds for automated tests.
 It is still possible to test manually using a personal [Smart-ID demo account](https://sk-eid.github.io/smart-id-documentation/demo.html).
 | EU eID (eIDAS)        | Option 1: Choose **Czech Republic** from the drop-down menu.
 Press `Continue`.
 You will be redirected to the Czech Republic demo authentication service.
 Select **Testovací profily** and press `Přihlásit`.
 |                       | Option 2: Choose **Sweden** from the drop-down menu.
 Press `Continue`.
 You will be redirected to the Swedish demo authentication service.
 Select **Sweden Connect Reference IdP**.
 Select person to authenticate as **Ulla Alm** and press `Authenticate` and then `Approve`.
 |                       | Option 3: Choose **Malta** from the drop-down menu.
 Press `Continue`.
 You will be redirected to the Maltese demo authentication service.
 Sign in using 2FA test account with ID number **0367882M** and password **6Kucerkrq** and press `Continue`.
 For OTP code use this [link](https://stgdemosp.gov.mt/totp/index.html?secret=g43diqkcgi3eknjyhfatmnseguyuimzr).